Algeria

 Algiers immediately felt welcoming.
 It’s the most functional Arab city I've encountered—people visibly employed, a functioning (albeit compact) metro system, and surprisingly clean streets.
 It's more expansive than initial impressions suggest, dotted with beautiful mosques, intriguing street art, and detailed mosaics.
 Algerians clearly cherish their books, evident in bustling bookshops and roadside stalls packed with literature in both French and Arabic.

-It's also clear Algerians expect foreigners to speak French.
+Speaking of the French, it's also clear Algerians expect foreigners to speak French.
 Every interaction began in French and continued in French despite my consistent replies in Arabic.
-Amusingly, when asking for prices, Algerians invariably stated numbers in French, even mid-conversation in Arabic, prices were always in French, even in the middle of an Arabic sentence.”
+Amusingly, when asking for prices, Algerians invariably stated numbers in French, even mid-conversation in Arabic, prices were always in French, even in the middle of an Arabic sentence.

 Having previously read Alistair Horne's "A Savage War of Peace," it became vividly clear how Frantz Fanon had his revelations here.
-French influence is everywhere, alongside Amazigh in Tifinagh on signs1.
+French influence is everywhere, alongside Amazigh in Tifinagh on signs2.
 Museums keep the Roman mosaics in shape; newer mosaics spill into public space.
+On one of my walks, I spotted the SNTF3 building with a nice mosaic outside.

 monument_night.jpeg